 Fun Factoids about the author:

-* I did appear on The Ed Sullivan Show (for those of you under 50, look on YouTube for examples of performances) as part of the Rutgers University Marching 100 Band.
-My recollection is that this was in April 1970 – I’ll double check that when I get a chance.
-We were appearing with Nancy Sinatra and – NO, to respond to what you’re thinking: she did not sing “These Boots Are Made for Walking”.
+* I did appear on The Ed Sullivan Show (for those of you under 50, look on YouTube for examples of performances) as part of the Rutgers University Marching 100 Band in April 1970.
+We were the backup band for Nancy Sinatra and – NO, to respond to what you’re thinking: she did not sing “These Boots Are Made for Walking”.
 The song was “I Love Them All” which was from a Broadway musical at the time.

 * When I came home from my summer job one Sunday night the following July, I was able to watch the show as a “rerun” (or, as they are called today, a “Classic”).